luvit/luv/README.md

 ## is_active(handle) -> boolean

-Returns 1 if the prepare/check/idle/timer handle has been started, 0 otherwise.
-For other handle types this always returns 1.
+Returns true if the prepare/check/idle/timer handle has been started, false otherwise.
+For other handle types this always returns true.

 ### walk(callback)